The coronavirus is still killing thousands of Americans every week, but Trump isn't very interested

 If Trump’s tweets are an indication of what’s on his mind, he barely thinks about the pandemic and the horrific toll that it continues to take.
 When last week he visited a plant in Maine that manufactures swabs for coronavirus tests—a plant that happens to be in a congressional district he won in the 2016 election—Trump spoke for 30 minutes without mentioning the victims of COVID-19.
 Instead, he touted the recent encouraging economic news and declared, “Open the state.”
 He referenced the coronavirus crisis—”this horrible plague”—in his usual fashion: he defended his administration’s record on testing, and he blamed China for the pandemic.
 But he said nothing about the need to stay vigilant regarding masks, social distancing, and other countermeasures.
 (Trump even toured the plant without wearing a mask, and the swabs he watched being made in a sterile environment were later thrown out.)
 He said nothing about coronavirus remaining a serious threat to the United States.

 Trump has essentially shoved the pandemic aside.
 Been there, done that.
 Time to move on.
 Even though the crisis continues and worsens in parts of the country.
 Puerto Rico and fourteen states—Alaska, Arizona, Arkansas, California, Florida, Kentucky, New Mexico, North Carolina, Mississippi, Oregon, South Carolina, Tennessee, Texas and Utah—just experienced their highest weekly average of coronavirus cases.
+And the total number of COVID-19 cases in the United States this week topped 2 million.

 Recently, the public learned that Trump doesn’t want to be bothered by steady meetings on the pandemic.
 Dr. Anthony Fauci, the director of the National Institute for Allergy and Infectious Diseases and a leader of the White House coronavirus task force, said that his meetings with Trump “have been dramatically decreased.”
 He told the AP that he had not spoken to Trump in two weeks.
 He also noted that task force meetings, which used to happen daily, “have not occurred as often lately.”
 The news service reported that the task force “now has a smaller portfolio as the federal priority shifts to helping states safely reopen and the race for a vaccine has been put under the separate auspices of ‘Operation Warp Speed.'”
 In an interview taped for the Biotechnology Innovation Organization’s annual conference this week, Fauci said of the pandemic, “When is it going to end?
 We’re still at the beginning of it.”